ODIM-Project/ODIM/docs/README.md

 <aside class="notice">
-To avoid using the `--cacert` flag in every curl command, add `rootCA.crt` in the `ca-certificates.crt` file located in this path:<br> `/etc/ssl/certs/ca-certificates.crt`.
+NOTE: To avoid using the `--cacert` flag in every curl command, add `rootCA.crt` in the `ca-certificates.crt` file located in this path:<br> `/etc/ssl/certs/ca-certificates.crt`.
 </aside>